frictionlessdata/frictionless-prototype-py/docs/describing-data.md

       resource: ''
 ```

+Later we're going to show how to use the schema we created to ensure validity of your data; in the next few sections we will focus on Data Resource and Data Package metadata.

-They are only a few features of the Table Schema specifications.
-To continue learning please consult with:
+To continue learning about table schemas please read:
 - [Table Schema Spec](https://specs.frictionlessdata.io/table-schema/)
 - API Reference: Schema

-Later we're going to show how to use the schema we created to ensure validity of your data; in the next few sections we will focus on Data Resource and Data Package metadata.

 ## Data Resource